Ten years ago, searching for a part-time sales manager was not as straightforward or desirable…

 - More of the type of customers or clients you prefer

-- A sales team that other departments can get along with rather than fear or complain about
+- A sales team that other departments can get along with, rather than fear or complain about

 - A hiring and onboarding process that allows you to bring your next salesperson on board consistently